mh-er/SolisLogger/README.md

 The program provides a Web Interface for configuration and a small home page.

 ### Web Access Point (WiFI AP mode)
-The program provides a Web Access Point at boot time via http://192.168.4.1 (or the configured SSID name) using the configured password.
+The program provides a Web Access Point at boot time via http://192.168.4.1/config (or the configured SSID name) using the configured password.
+Note: http://192.168.4.1 will access the Dash Board, not the config page.
 It offers a configuration page both for the Access Point and for a local WLAN SSID name and password.
 Additional customer parameters are supported.
 Configuration is stored in EEPROM.

-At first boot, the defined default password *MY_WIFI_AP_DEFAULT_PASSWORD* is used for AP mode access.
+At first boot, the defined default password *MY_WIFI_AP_DEFAULT_PASSWORD* (as defined in *config.h*)is used for AP mode access.
 Note: at first boot you need to configure the device: set a new AP password, the WLAN SSID and WLAN password, and push the apply button.
 Disconnect from the the Access Point to continue and reset the device.